Diana Buzoianu: Professional career

 Before entering politics, Buzoianu worked as a lawyer at Reff & Associates (Deloitte Romania) from 2017 to 2020, specialising in data protection, commercial law, and real estate law.
 In 2018, she published a legal article on physical security in the context of GDPR in the Romanian Journal of Business Law.

 Buzoianu also served as a speaker at data protection conferences organized by Wolters Kluwer in 2018 and 2019.
 During her university years, she founded a Romanian chapter of NILS (The Network for International Law Students), focusing on human rights.

 Political career

 Deputy

-Elected to the Chamber of Deputies in 2020 and re-elected in 2024, Buzoianu has been an active advocate for environmental and digital reforms.
-She served as the President of the Environment and Ecological Balance Committee and was a member of the Information Technology and Communications Committee.
-She initiated several legislative projects, including: